andyholmes/andyholmes.github.io/_articles/evolution-contacts-in-gjs.md

+---
+layout: article
+title: Evolution Contacts in GJS
-# Evolution Contacts in GJS
+description: An overview of Evolution Contacts for a read-only use case in GJS
+---

 While [Folks][folks] can aggregrate and sort duplicate contacts from [Evolution Data Server][evolution], [Telepathy][telepathy] and other sources, it